Golf’s most dynamic new market

 CONCLUSION

-Through a partnership spanning more than six years, the Saudi Golf Federation, Golf Saudi and 54 have achieved something remarkable.
-Saudi Arabia is now home to more internationally significant professional golfing events than any other country in the world, outside of the United States.
+Through a partnership spanning over six years, the Saudi Golf Federation, Golf Saudi and 54 have achieved something remarkable.
+Saudi Arabia is now home to more internationally significant professional golfing events than any other country outside of the United States.

-Golf has been included within components of the national school curriculum and the domestic industry already employs thousands of individuals, with this number set to explode over the coming years.
-Programmes are also in place supporting the entry of female and disabled players to the sport.
+Golf has been included within components of the national school curriculum, and the domestic industry already employs thousands of individuals, with this number set to explode over the coming years.
+Programmes are also in place to support the entry of female and disabled players into the sport.

 The National Sustainability Strategy will ensure that future developments work to create job opportunities for domestic residents, that the welfare benefits of golf are communicated to people in the country and opportunities are provided to participate, and that no harm is done to the environment in the creation or operation of golf facilities.